dirflash/duo_flask_auth/README.md

 The library has been designed with flexibility in mind, allowing you to adapt it to different applications and environments.

-### 1. Multiple Database Backend Support
+### 1. Database Backend Support

-Choose the database backend that works best for your application:
+Currently, MongoDB is the only supported database backend:

 ```python
 # Using MongoDB (default)